vnugent/cfme_tests_4J/README.md

    - Concrete Provider implementation defines UI navigation paths (how to reach to the provider from the main menu bar), mapping from business-values to form/UI widgets as well as domain specific queries such as number of VMs (Cloud Providers) or pod count (Openshift/Kubernetes)

 ## Why fixtures?
-Fixtures allows you to write test with high level of abstraction
+Fixtures allow you to write test with high level of abstraction
 ```
 provider = get_crud('hawkular')
 provider.create()